Cheplusplus/portfolio/README.md

 - **react-swipeable** for mobile-friendly swipe interactions
 - Clean, responsive layout for both desktop and mobile users
 - Modular component-based structure for easy maintenance and scalability
+- Written in **TypeScript** for type safety and better developer experience

 ## ✦ Getting Started